sabnzbd/sabnzbd.github.io/wiki/extra/python3.md

 ### MacOS

 Install python3 and the module pip, for example via homebrew.
-Make sure python3 is in /usr/bin/python3, or that is link to the python3 binary.
+Make sure python3 is in /usr/bin/python3, or that is a link to the python3 binary in some other location.
-Then follow the General Setup instructions
+Then follow the General Installation instructions

 #### Ubuntu specific instruction